Smooth Aster

 Cut Flower (Y/N):

-Natural Habitat: dry, open woodland or savanna
+Natural Habitat: dry, open woods and prairies

 Native Range: